The last thing you would expect is to ruin a newly installed sod on your lawn. But for how long will I have to wait before using your new sod lawn?

-You can start walking on your new sod once shallow rooting takes place, typically after about 14 days.
+You can start walking on your new sod once shallow rooting occurs, typically after about 14 days.
 To check whether rooting has occurred, gently lift one of the edges of your sod and note the resistance as you lift.
-Sod that lifts easily with minimal resistance, it means that rooting is yet to occur and you should avoid walking on your new sod at all costs.
+Sod that lifts easily with minimal resistance, it means that rooting is yet to occur, and you should avoid walking on your new sod at all costs.
 Conversely, if you’re met with significant resistance as you try to lift the sod, then it means that it has already developed stronger roots and can significantly withstand foot traffic.

 Can dogs walk on new sod?